alBERT-launcher/distil/README.md

-# Distil 🧪
+# Distil

 Distil is a production-grade TypeScript framework for building, monitoring, and improving LLM pipelines.
 It provides end-to-end tracing of prompt-completion pairs, integrated curation tools, and automated fine-tuning workflows.

 ### Current Features
-- 🚀 **Robust Pipelines**: Custom pre/post processing, retry logic, and error handling
+- **Robust Pipelines**: Custom pre/post processing, retry logic, and error handling
-- 📊 **Full Traceability**: Monitor costs, performance, and success rates with Elasticsearch integration
+- **Full Traceability**: Monitor costs, performance, and success rates with Elasticsearch integration
-- 🔄 **Version Control**: Hash-based tracking of prompts and parameters to identify what works best
+- **Version Control**: Hash-based tracking of prompts and parameters to identify what works best
-- ⭐️ **Curation Tools**: Rate outputs, tag examples, and export for fine-tuning
+- **Curation Tools**: Rate outputs, tag examples, and export for fine-tuning
-- 📈 **Built-in Dashboard**: View pipeline performance, costs, and version history
+- **Built-in Dashboard**: Modern web interface to view pipeline performance, versions, and metrics

-### Coming Soon 🔥
+### Coming Soon
-- 🤖 **Synthetic Data Generation**: Automatically create high-quality training data using your best examples
+- **Synthetic Data Generation**: Automatically create high-quality training data using your best examples
-- 🎯 **Fine-tuning Integration**: Seamlessly replace prompt-engineered models with fine-tuned versions
+- **Fine-tuning Integration**: Seamlessly replace prompt-engineered models with fine-tuned versions
-- 🔍 **Advanced Analytics**: Deep insights into prompt performance and cost optimization
+- **Advanced Analytics**: Deep insights into prompt performance and cost optimization
-- 🔐 **Enterprise Features**: Role-based access, audit logs, and persistent storage
+- **Enterprise Features**: Role-based access, audit logs, and persistent storage
-- 🌐 **Multi-Model Support**: Use any LLM provider with our unified interface
+- **Multi-Model Support**: Use any LLM provider with our unified interface

 Perfect for teams who need to:
 - Build production-ready LLM features